 What you can do is give good starting points that will work well enough for any tea.

 Whenever you buy new tea, use these starting points for the first brew and adjust from there.

 Unless your tea has instructions on the package.
 Then use those as your starting point.

 If you feel your tea is too strong, reduce the brewing time (or use fewer leaves).
 If it is too weak, increase the steeping time (or increase the amount of leaves).

 Brewing Loose Leaf Tea: Steeping Times And Temperatures

-For the amount of leaves, use about 1 teaspoon per tea cup (~2 grams per 100 ml of water).
-So, if you’re using a pot that holds 4 cups, use 4 teaspoons.
+For the amount of leaves, use the indicated number of teaspoons for each cup of tea.
+So, if you’re using a pot that holds 4 cups, use 4 times the indicated number of teaspoons.

-Note: a tisane is any type of tea that isn’t made from the actual tea plant.
-Basically, all herbal teas.
+Note: For herbal teas, use the instructions for black tea.
 For flavored teas, use the instructions for the underlying tea leaves.
-For example, if your flavored tea uses black tea leaves, follow the instructions for black tea.
+For example, if your flavored tea uses green tea leaves, follow the instructions for green tea.

 Obviously, these instructions are very simple.
 That’s because I’m trying to keep the brewing process as simple as possible.
 That’s really all you need to get a good cup of tea and that way, there is no complicated process to stand in the way of drinking more tea.